 5.17.2.3 Exhalation valve(s), if fitted, shall be protected against or be resistant to dirt and mechanical damage.
 They may be shrouded or include any other device that may be necessary to comply to inward leakage requirement (5.11).

-Exhalation valve(s) shall continue to operate correctly and meet requirements of breathing resistance (5.18) after (a) a continuous exhalation flow of 300 l/min, and (b) a negative pressure ( static ) in the mask of 80 mbar ( 30 s for each test ).
+Exhalation valve(s) shall continue to operate correctly and meet requirements of breathing resistance (5.18) after (a) a continuous exhalation flow of 300 litre/min, and (b) a negative pressure ( static ) in the mask of 80 mbar ( 30 s for each test ).

 Testing shall be done as per 6.2, 6.12 and 6.16.